 Right across the street from the Proctor Theater, this place is packed right before a show.
 With its Mama Leone red-sauce family-style vibe, Johnny’s is a perennial favorite for locals and Union College parents.

-DRINK: The Schenectady Ale Trail
+DRINK: Schenectady Sips-Craft Beverage Trail

 EAT: Jumpin’ Jacks

-Get dinner and a show.
+At Jumpin’ Jacks, you get dinner and a show.
 On Summer Tuesdays at 7pm, grab a milkshake and a Jackburger–a double-beef patty hamburger with coleslaw fixings–and head to the river bank to watch the U.S. Water Ski Show Team perform.
 On Wednesdays and weekends, check the calendar for scheduled concerts.

 Looking for more things to do nearby?
 Check out these great weekend getaway ideas in New York’s Capital District: